cardano-foundation/CIPs/CIP-1694/README.md

 > To avoid confusion, we will only use the word 'Abstain' from this point onward to mean an on-chain vote to abstain.

 The governance credential witness will trigger the appropriate verifications in the ledger according to the existing `UTxOW` ledger rule
-(i.e. a signature check for verification keys, and a validator execution with a specific vote redeemer and new Plutus purpose for scripts).
+(i.e. a signature check for verification keys, and a validator execution with a specific vote redeemer and new Plutus script purpose for scripts).

 Votes can be cast multiple times for each governance action by a single credential.
 Correctly submitted votes override any older votes for the same credential and role.